ahan-nz/API-Project-Wedding-Planner/README.md

 ### R3 Why have you chosen this database system.
 What are the drawbacks compared to others?

 PostgreSQL is a widely-adopted object-relational DBMS that I chose due to it's many advantages.
-Firstly it is open source and free to use, which keeps the initial cost small (if any).
+Firstly it is open source and free to use, which keeps the initial cost low (if any).
 As a beginner in the field, it has a lower learning curve compared to some other database systems.
 In addition, as mentioned above, it is widely used in the industry and is supported by a large community with extensive forum discussions and documentation, hence there is help readily available if there are any issues.

 Despite being free to use, PostgreSQL is very feature-rich.
 It is highly extensible, which means new functions, data types, etc, can be added.
 There is a wide range of libraries and tools available for developers and is supported across all the common platforms including MacOS, Linux, and Windows (PostgreSQL, 2020).
 It is very scalable, and used with relational databases that can store large datasets in tables, utilising transactional Data Definition Language to easily implement mdifications to the database with minimal disruption to the framework.
 Although my application won't have a big database for this assignment, there is the potential to grow.
 It is also helpful to have the data in a rigid schema for ease of access and also to establish clear relationships between each entity.